 Mesothelioma and Mental Health-PART FOUR

-As medical science continues to advance towards new mesothelioma treatment options, one factor in recovery is hardly fresh but remains consistently on patient radar: the often-curious power of positivity.
-While people have been purporting a somewhat unexplainable connection between the brain and the body for centuries, the link has only recently began to receive research-based scientific scrutiny-largely precipitated by the development of fairly recent fields like positive psychology and mind-body medicine.
+As medical science continues to advance towards new mesothelioma treatment options, one factor in recovery is hardly fresh but remains consistently on the patient radar: the often-curious power of positivity.
+While people have been purporting a somewhat unexplainable connection between the brain and the body for centuries, the link has only recently begun to receive research-based scientific scrutiny-largely precipitated by the development of fairly recent fields like positive psychology and mind-body medicine.

 Understanding the Power and the Proof of Positive Thinking

-Because the current research on positivity and its immediate effects on illness and general physical health are minimal and rather limited in scope, there’s no real surprise in the fact that results have been at time contradictory and hardly considered “conclusive.”
-Beyond the relative newness of empirically focused research, studies on positive thinking are considerably more complex and difficult to construct than-for instance-those established to gage the effectiveness of a chemo drug or other “traditional” medical modality, as in mesothelioma clinical trials.
+Because the current research on positivity and its immediate effects on illness and general physical health are minimal and rather limited in scope, there’s no real surprise in the fact that results have been at times contradictory and hardly considered “conclusive.”
+Beyond the relative newness of empirically focused research, studies on positive thinking are considerably more complex and difficult to construct than-for instance-those established to gauge the effectiveness of a chemo drug or other “traditional” medical modality, as in mesothelioma clinical trials.